-Computational Materials group members are part of four energy frontier research centers (EFRCs) funded by DOE:
+Computational Materials group members are part of several Energy Frontier Research Centers funded by DOE:

 - Materials for Energy-Water Systems (AMEWS), headquartered at Argonne and led by Seth Darling

-- Quantum Materials for Energy Efficient Neuromorphic Computing (Q-MEEN-C) at University of California, Davis
+- Quantum Materials for Energy Efficient Neuromorphic Computing (Q-MEEN-C) at University of California, San Diego

 - Center for Novel Pathways to Quantum Coherence in Materials (NPQC) at Lawrence Berkeley National Laboratory and Argonne

 Group members are also part of Q-NEXT, a DOE National QIS Research Center headquartered at Argonne.